imhicihu/Biblio-search/README.md

 ![internaluse-green](https://img.shields.io/badge/Internal%20use%3A-stable-green.svg)
 ![issues-open](https://img.shields.io/badge/issues-open-green.svg)

+                                                 (...) a single JSON file can be used as a database.

 # RATIONALE #

 * A custom app to be available in the Windows, MacOSX  and Linux realm with a focus on simplicity and minimalism